Why Are My Hoya Curtisii Leaves Yellowing? (Causes & Solutions)

 • Mealybugs.
 Mealybugs look like cotton and can spread quickly.
 They can travel from plant to plant and breed quite quickly.
 They can lay almost 600 eggs at once, causing a fast and strong infestation among your houseplants.

 • Spider mites.
 Spider mites are tiny spiders that can infect your plants.
-They will have webs under your plant’s leaves and you will notice tiny red and brown spiders crawling around your plant.
+They will have webs under your plant’s leaves, and you will notice small red and brown spiders crawling around your plant.

 Treating for Pests